CSC207-UofT/course-project-bug-makers/phase1/designdocument.md

 ***
 ### Packaging Strategies and Documentations
 - For our code organization, we applied a service-oriented packaging strategy.
 As we have four service branches (course, calendar, review and user), we organized them into four packages by features.
 As `DAO` and `Entities` are often shared across the scope, we decided to organize them in their own packages.
 As for drivers, we split out a new package for the sake of layer segregation and clarity.
 Besides those packages, we also stored our utilities, including password encryption tool, in the util package.
 We benefit from this organization as it demonstrates clear service differentiation and improves our file structure.
 - As of our code documentation, we have a J-DOC website for sharing documentation, click [here](https://kuan-pang.github.io/course-project-bug-makers/) to navigate.
 Our design goals and specifications are listed in our `teamDocumentation` directory.
-Our code documentation improves our teamwork and keeps a organized record of our achievement.
+Our code documentation improves our teamwork and keeps an organized record of our achievement.

 ***